matthew-brett/dyneweb/research/cv.rst

 would use these methods.
 With colleagues in France, I wrote the MarsBaR region of interest toolbox that allows Kanwisher-type region-of-interest analyses using SPM.
 Since then I have updated and released MarsBaR at regular intervals.
-The abstract for MarsBaR has been cited nearly 1500 times.
+The abstract for MarsBaR has been cited more than 1500 times.

 I worked on wavelet analysis methods with Federico Turkheimer and John Aston.
 This work introduced me to David Donoho's writing and the concept of